 Do you suffer from chronic leg pain?
 Have you found no relief for your aching lower back?
 Do you feel sudden chest pains?
 You might not be aware of it, but chronic pain, even those you experience in your legs and back, can be a sign of a clogged-up artery!

 - High-fat diet.
+This leads to high cholesterol.
 Consuming foods high in “bad” cholesterol (saturated fats) and low in “good” cholesterol (Omega-3 fatty acids) are major contributors to plaque formation.

 - High blood pressure.
-Elevated blood pressure can increase the rate at which arterial plaque build-up, leading to the hardening or clogging of arteries.
+Elevated blood pressure can increase the rate at which arterial plaque builds up, leading to the hardening or clogging of arteries.

 - Studies show that cigarette smoking increases the risk of developing atherosclerosis, especially in the arteries of the heart, legs, and aorta.